getlantern/lantern-client/README.md

 WARNING - if you try to run an instance of the app using `--observatory-port` and you already have another instance running with that same observatory-port, the 2nd instance will hang on launch because flutter cannot bind to that port.

 TODO: we need to automate the running of integration tests in a CI environment using Flutter driver.

+NOTE ⚠ : Flutter driver is borderline maintained and clearly the expectation is to move to using `integration_test`.
+[Here](https://github.com/flutter/flutter/issues/12810) is a good depiction of related conversations.

 ##### Testing Replica
 A few Replica tests run [json-server](https://github.com/typicode/json-server) to serve dummy data during tests instead of hitting an actual Replica instance.